riyann00b/SDHub-DS/SDHub-DS/00 Notes/04_SQL/My_Notes/04 SQL Joins.md

 ```

 ### 2. `SELF JOIN` (Joining a Table to Itself)
-✅ A `SELF JOIN` is not a distinct join type but a technique where you join a table to itself.
+✅ A `SELF JOIN` is a technique where you join a table to itself.
 This is incredibly useful for querying hierarchical data, like finding an employee's manager within the same `employees` table.

-You accomplish this by using aliases to treat the table as two separate entities in the same query.
+You must use aliases to treat the table as two separate entities.

-**Scenario:** We have an `EMPLOYEE` table where `MANAGER_ID` refers to the `ID` of another employee in the *same table*.

 **Table Structure:**
 ```mermaid